igemsoftware2021/TAU_Israel/README.md

 ## Quick installation guide
 Step 1: pull docker image
+'''
-'docker pull igemtau21/communique'
+docker pull igemtau21/communique
+'''

 Step 2: run the image
+'''
-'docker run -p 5000:5000 igemtau21/communique python main.py'
+docker run -p 5000:5000 igemtau21/communique python main.py
+'''

 ***Recommended installation: dowload and untar the 'communique_install.tar' file, and follow the supplied user guide ***

+## Code
+The source code is organized as following-
+1. All front-end design is in the GUI directory, and built using flask
+2. Backend development is divided into different modules as specified in our website
+3. Model analysis files: used to test our software on real metagenomic data

 ## Credits